 It is also located at the top of the page, so it immediately catches people’s attention.

-The bullet list describes the benefits of the webinar in a concise (one sentence per point) and consistent (every point begins with “how to”) manner.
+The bullet list describes the benefits of the webinar in a concise (one sentence per point) and consistent (every point begins with a “how-to”) manner.

 The paragraph right after the speakers’ photos emphasizes their credentials through numbers: they helped the company’s $50 million growth in ARR.
-This makes the speakers look much more credible and impressive.
+It makes the speakers look much more credible and impressive.

-The big disadvantage of this landing page is the overabundance of clickable items that can distract the user from the main goal: registration.
+The significant disadvantage of this landing page is the overabundance of clickable items that can distract the user from the main goal: registration.

-Upon the whole, however, the landing page looks really slick and professional.
+On the whole, however, the landing page looks slick and professional.

 HubSpot Successful Startup Webinar Landing Page

 This webinar landing page mentions right in the headline that the HubSpot co-founders will be the speakers.
 It’s good marketing since these are some strong credentials.

 It’s worth noting that the registration form does not require much information from the viewer, so a high conversion rate is expected.